sanketsw/HttpRequestRestAPI/README.md

 # HttpRequestRestAPI
-REST API that takes two inputs at the time of deploying a bar file and can also be changed at runtime.
+IIB REST API that takes two inputs at the time of deploying a bar file and can also be changed at runtime.
-This bar file can be used to call the ZOSConnect API
+This bar file can be used to call the ZOSConnect API.
+Created using IBM Integration Bus 10.0.0.3

 ### Implemeneted API
 REST API: http://localhost:7800/apiJson

 Method: as defined by your variable